adigavhane1013/AI-REMINDER-AGENT/README.md

   - Title
   - Date
   - Time
-- Resolves relative dates like:
+- Resolves relative dates such as today, tomorrow, and next Friday
-  - today
-  - tomorrow
-  - next Friday
-- Automatically creates events in Google Calendar
+- Automatically creates Google Calendar events
 - Handles timezone-aware scheduling (Asia/Kolkata)

+---

-Example input:
+## Example

+**User input:**

-> Remind me to submit the report tomorrow at 5 PM
+> Remind me to submit the assignment tomorrow at 6 PM

-Output:
+**Result:**

-- A Google Calendar event is created with the correct date and time
+> A Google Calendar event is created for tomorrow at 6:00 PM with the correct title and timezone.

 ---